Jamesits/linux-gre-keepalive/README.md

 ## Usage

-Assume you have set up the GRE tunnel as `gre0`.
-To enable GRE keepalive, invoke this command every time a GRE tunnel is created:
+Simply load the correct XDP executable on the tunnel interface you just created.
+For example, assume you have set up the GRE tunnel as `gre0`, to enable GRE keepalive:

 ```shell
 ip link set dev gre0 xdp object build/keepalive_gre.o